mary-brooks/mixguide/README.md

-Welcome to the Mix Guide repository!
 This project is a user-friendly web platform designed to assist cocktail enthusiasts in discovering and creating delicious drinks based on available ingredients.
 Developed as part of a web development course, Mix Guide aims to simplify the cocktail-making process while inspiring creativity in mixology.

 ## Table of Contents
 - [Demo](#demo)